nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 **The security server's authentication keys can only be generated on software security tokens.**

-1. On the **Management** menu, select **Keys and Certificates**.
+1. In the **Navigation** tabs, select **Keys and Certificates**.

-2. To log in to the software token, click **Enter PIN** on the token’s row in the table and enter the token’s PIN code.
-Once the correct PIN is entered, the **Enter PIN** button changes to **Logout**.
+2. To log in to the software token, click **LOG IN** on the token’s row in the table and enter the token’s PIN code.
+Once the correct PIN is entered, the **LOG IN** button changes to **LOG OUT**.

-3. To generate an authentication key, select the software token from the table by clicking the respective row, and click **Generate key**.
-Enter the label value for the key and click **OK**.
-The generated key appears under the token’s row in the table.
-The label value is displayed as the name of the key.
+3. Show more details about the token by clicking the caret next to the token name.

+4. To generate an authentication key and CSR for it, click the **ADD KEY** button below the token row.
+In the wizard that opens

+    1. Define a label for the newly created authentication key (not mandatory) and click **NEXT**.

+    2. In the dialog page that opens

+       1. Select the certificate usage policy from the Usage drop down list (AUTHENTICATION for authentication certificates)

+       2. Select the issuer of the certificate from the **Certification Service** drop-down list

+       3. Select the format of the certificate signing request (PEM or DER), according to the certification service provider’s requirements

+       4. Click **CONTINUE**

+    3. In the dialog that opens

+       1. Review the certificate owner’s information that will be included in the CSR and fill in the empty fields, if needed

+       2. Click **GENERATE CSR**

+       3. Click **DONE**

 #### 3.2.2 Generating a Certificate Signing Request for an Authentication Key